Inaugural FSU Autism Teaching and Learning Institute

 1114 W Call Street, Florida State University

-The inaugural FSU Autism Teaching and Learning Institute is a professional development experience designed for individuals who support the instruction and development of learners with autism from early childhood through postsecondary settings.
+The inaugural FSU Autism Teaching and Learning Institute is a professional development experience designed for professionals who support the instruction and development of learners with autism from early childhood through postsecondary settings.
+It will be held on Tuesday, July 21, from 8:30 a.m. to 4:30 p.m. in the Stone Building (1114 W Call Street, Florida State University).

 The Institute is organized around evidence-based and high-leverage practices that improve academic learning, communication, social engagement, and independence.